neuroinformatics-unit/movement/docs/source/getting_started/movement_dataset.md

 acceleration = ds.move.compute_acceleration()
 ```

-The `movement`-specific functionalities are implemented in the
+The movement-specific functionalities are implemented in the
 {class}`movement.move_accessor.MovementDataset` class, which is an [accessor](https://docs.xarray.dev/en/stable/internals/extending-xarray.html) to the
 underlying {class}`xarray.Dataset` object.
 Defining a custom accessor is convenient
 to avoid conflicts with `xarray`'s built-in methods.